 To download OpenJDK head over to the website jdk and click on the “Ready for use” link.

 Under Downloads heading, select the Linux tar.gz link.
 Now, this is nothing like the deb or rpm file you normally download to install a Linux program on your computer.
 However, it has an advantage and that is such tarballs are reliable for distributing Linux software across multiple Linux distributions since it would work on almost all of them.

 The only disadvantage is you would have to manually access the website and download OpenJDK every time a new Java version is released.
 But fret not, you still enjoy the same stable version for a period of more than six months.
-So it's not going to be rapidly updated like Firefox and Google Chrome does.
+So it’s not going to be rapidly updated as Firefox and Google Chrome do.

 Set up OpenJDK

 Now it’s time to unpack the archive file and install OpenJDK on your computer.
 There are two ways to extract the tarball: